My Beauty Maintenance Schedule

-I can usually go a full week between washes.
+I can usually go a whole week between washes.
 If I have the time, I’ll let my hair air dry and then either straighten it or curl it.
-If I need to get my hair done quickly I’ll blow dry it using the Double Shot Blow-Dryer Brush from Drybar.
-At some point, when I’m able to find one in the store, I’ll see if the Dyson Airwrap Styler is better.
+If I need to get my hair done quickly, I’ll blow dry it using the Double Shot Blow-Dryer Brush from Drybar.
 This tool has changed my life as far as being able to do a decent blowout on my hair.
 I also have a Dyson Airwrap Styler but have found that I prefer to use the Drybar brush.
-After my hair is curled it will usually stay until I wash it again, as long as I don’t sweat it out.
-If I do need to refresh it, it only takes a few minutes to go over it again with a curling iron.
+After my hair is curled, it will usually stay until I rewash it, as long as I don’t sweat it out.
+If I need to refresh it, it only takes a few minutes to go over it again with a curling iron.

 Definitely a big part of my skincare routine!
-Depending on how my skin is feeling, I’ll either do an exfoliating face mask like this one from Ren or if I’m breaking out, then a sulfur clay mask.
-Finding the right mask for your skin type is an easy way to make a positive impact on your own beauty routine.
+Depending on how my skin feels, I’ll either do an exfoliating face mask like this one from Ren or, if I’m breaking out, a sulfur clay mask.
+Finding a suitable mask for your skin type is an easy way to impact your beauty routine positively.